johannschopplich/nuxt-kql/docs/api/query.md

 # `$query`

-Returns raw KQL query data.
+Returns raw Kirby query data.
 Uses an internal server route to proxy requests.

 Queries are cached by default.